 When they wished to conceal cannons, torpedoes, tanks, machine guns, or any of the deadly instruments of war from the observation of the enemy's aviators, they covered them with foliage to avoid detection.

 Some people learn to camouflage their worries and fears.
-The problem with this strategy is that our fears do not weaken or go away when we simply hide them from the outside world.
-Rather, they grow stronger until we force ourselves to deal with them head on.
+The problem with this strategy is that your fears do not weaken or go away when you simply hide them from the outside world.
+Rather, these fears will grow stronger until you force yourself to deal with them head on.

 Most of us think of the wonderful things we would do as part of our performance action plan if we could only get rid of the worries, the annoyances, the disturbances, and the larger things that defeat our worthy ambitions.